danielleaop/team-bad-challenge1/plan.md

 #task 2

-1. install prettier
+1. install prettier✅
-2. write in cmd in husky file to format all files
+2. write in cmd in husky file to format all files✅
-3. test
+3. test✅
+4. make a simple prettier error to test the formatting cmd after commit: mess up app/page.js ✅
+5. test✅

+#task 3

+1. put page.js in a components folder and make a component called homepage